 Look below for the time of day when your glucose typically goes low, then try one of the corrections suggested for that letter.
 For example, if your glucose goes low between breakfast and lunch, look at B for suggested solutions.

-To figure out which insulin to adjust, add up your carb and correction boluses taken in the last 5 hours (include any IOB at the start of the 5 hour period that is still working from an earlier bolus).
-Compare this to the basal units for the same 5 hours(multiply your hourly rate by 5).
+To figure out which insulin to adjust, add your carb and correction boluses taken in the last 5 hours (include any IOB at the start of the 5-hour period that is still working from an earlier bolus).
+Compare this to the basal units for 5 hours(multiply your hourly rate by 5).
 Adjust whichever is larger.

 A. Pre-breakfast lows

 An excessive overnight basal rate, or long-acting insulin dose, is usually the cause.
 Lower your basal rate starting before midnight.
-Use a small reduction for occasional mild lows, a more substantial cut for frequent severe lows.
+Use a small reduction for occasional mild lows and a more substantial cut for frequent severe lows.

 Other causes for low readings include excess exercise or starting a new exercise regimen, rage boluses, bolus delivered but carbs not eaten, excess alcohol intake, or starting a diet.
 Avoid self-induced highs from high GI foods, bolusing after meals, insufficient basal rates, or inaccurate carb counts.

-• More than 2 standard drinks of alcohol can also cause night lows.
+- More than two standard drinks of alcohol can also cause night lows.

 5. Lows from Over-Correcting Highs (Sky Diver)